 Waqar has supported L&Q in taking on commercial activities, strategic joint ventures and vertical integration in both operational and development functions to generate significant financial strength to maximise our social impact.
-He has further supported the L&Q Foundation in creating long term sustainable partnerships with other like-minded charities investing in the social fabric of the areas that we work in.
+He has further supported the L&Q Foundation in creating long term sustainable partnerships with other like-minded charities investing in the social fabric of the areas we work in.

 He is a Chartered Accountant and Licensed Insolvency Practitioner, a Fellow of the Chartered Institute of Securities and Investment and a Fellow of the Association of Business Recovery Professionals.

-Fayann has been an L&Q resident for more than 20 years and an involved resident for over 15 years.
-Fayann is currently chair of Resident Services Group, Chair of the South Neighbourhood Committee, Deputy Chair of the Customer Experience Committee and member of the Audit and Risk Committee.
-In addition, for the past ten years, Edna has chaired the Big Life Group - the largest social business in the North West, and owners of the Big Issue North.
+Fayann has been an L&Q resident for over 20 years and an involved resident for over 15 years.

+Edna has chaired the Board of Trafford Housing Trust since 2013 and is a Non-Executive on the L&Q Board.
+In addition, for the past ten years Edna has chaired the Big Life Group, the largest social business in the North West, and owners of the Big Issue North.
 She is also Chair of the People’s Powerhouse, formed in response to the Northern Powerhouse.